PepperGo/WebTechnologies/Framework/Play framework/PlayTutorials.md

 ## HTTP programming
 ### 1. Actions, Controllers and Results
 Most of the requests received by a Play application are handled by an action.
-An action is basically a Java method that processes the request parameters, and produces a result to be sent to the client.
+An **action** is basically a Java method that processes the request parameters, and produces a result to be sent to the client.
-A controller is nothing more than a class extending play.mvc.Controller that groups several action methods.
+A **controller** is nothing more than a class extending play.mvc.Controller that groups several action methods.
-These results are defined by play.mvc.Result, and the play.mvc.Results class provides several helpers to produce standard HTTP results, such as the ok method.
+These **results** are defined by play.mvc.Result, and the play.mvc.Results class provides several helpers to produce standard HTTP results, such as the ok method.

-2. HTTP routing
+### 2. HTTP routing

 3. Manipulating the HTTP response
 4. Session and Flash scopes
 5. Body parsers